siefca/futils/README.md

 ## Examples

-Examples can be found in the `examples` subdirectory of the repo.
+Examples can be found in the documentation or in test files located under `test/futils` subdirectory of the sources.

 ## License